Tom Murphy Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- The Angels allowed 168 total home runs last season (one per game) to rank 11th in baseball.
+- The Angels gave up 168 total home runs last season (one per game) to rank 11th in baseball.

 © 2023 Data Skrive.
 All rights reserved.